CarlFlo/bord/README.md

 ## Options

-To customize what logging messages that get displayd can the following syntax be used
+To customize what logging messages that get displayed can the following syntax be used to change the settings
 ```go
 // To turn on indivudual logging
 LogError(true)